+Name and Description of Surveillance System:

+The purpose and requirements of the system are addressed by the system (i.e. the cameras record the required information).
+YES NO

+Notes:

+The system is still fit for purpose and produces clear images of adequate resolution.
+YES NO

+Notes:

+Cameras are sited in effective positions to fulfil their task.
+YES NO

+Notes:

-Name and Description of Surveillance System: The purpose and requirements of the system are addressed by the system (i.e. the cameras record the required information).
-YES Notes: NO The system is still fit for purpose and produces clear images of adequate resolution.
-YES Notes: NO Cameras are sited in effective positions to fulfil their task.
-YES Notes: NO Cameras are positioned so that they avoid capturing the images of persons not visiting the premises and/or neighbouring properties.
-YES Notes: NO
+Cameras are positioned so that they avoid capturing the images of persons not visiting the premises and/or neighbouring properties.
+YES NO

+Notes:

 There are visible signs showing that CCTV is in operation.
 These signs include: Who operates the CCTV, Their contact details, What the purpose of the CCTV is.
 YES Notes: NO CCTV recordings are securely stored and access limited.
-YES NO Notes: The system has the capability to transfer recordings to law enforcement or to fulfil a request for an individual's own personal information.
-YES NO Notes: The system has a set retention period.
+YES Notes: NO The system has the capability to transfer recordings to law enforcement or to fulfil a request for an individual's own personal information.
+YES Notes: NO The system has a set retention period.
 This retention period should only be long enough to fulfil the CCTV's purpose and not longer.
 Outside of this retention period information should be deleted.
-YES NO Notes: The system users should be able to selectively delete information still inside the retention period to fulfil the right to erasure.
-YES NO Notes: All operators have been authorised by the Information Asset Owner and have sat their mandatory data protection training.
-YES NO Notes:
+YES Notes: NO The system users should be able to selectively delete information still inside the retention period to fulfil the right to erasure.
+YES Notes: NO All operators have been authorised by the Information Asset Owner and have sat their mandatory data protection training.
+YES Notes: NO

-The system has been added to YES NO the college/MAT's central record of surveillance systems.
-(This is particularly relevant if there are multiple systems, or they are spread across multiple sites).
+The system has been added to YES NO

+the college/MAT's central record of surveillance systems.
 Notes:

+(This is particularly relevant if

+there are multiple systems, or

+they are spread across multiple sites).

+i multiple sites).

 Checklist completed by: Checklist reviewed and signed by (Information Asset Owner):

-Name: Name:
+Name: Name: Job Title:

 Job Title: Job Title:

 Date: Date:

-Appendix Six - Biometric Policy
+Appendix X - Biometric Policy